MadDinosaur/ISEP-RCOMP/doc/sprint1/1191507/README.md

 |------------|------------|------|----------------|---------------|--------|------|
 |12 m | 11 m | 132 sq m | 28 | 210 m | 34 m | 244 m |

+Fibre cabling length is divided into aprox.
+6 m of monomode type (from the outside) + 28 m of multimode type (from IC on first floor).

 Inventory
 - 28 Outlets
 - 1 Telecommunications Enclosure (HC and CP) of size 24U
 - 2 CAT6A Patch Panel (24 ports) for CP
 - 1 CAT6A Patch Panel (24 ports) for HC
+- 1 Fibre Optics Patch Panel (24 ports) for HC
 - 1 CAT6A Patch Panel (24 ports) to accommodate upgrades.
-- 124 Patch cords (96 0.5m long for TE + 28 5m long for end-user equipment)
+- 124 copper patch cords (96 0.5m long for TE + 28 5m long for end-user equipment)
+- 24 fibre optics patch cords (0.5m long)

 ### 10.3
 Approximate dimensions and resource usage: